-Creating positive experiences for children that would give them the resilience to overcome challenges and adversity
+Creating positive experiences for Fostering warm and responsive children that would give them the relationships with children through resilience to overcome challenges frequent and sustained interactions and adversity

 Adapted from Center on the Developing Child at Harvard University (2016).
 From best practices to breakthrough impacts: A science-based approach to building a more promising future for young children and families.